-3 Work Groups Stakeholders Two Work Groups were held on Affordable Housing and Community Needs.
+Sort Order Mode of Outreach Target of Outreach Summary of Response /attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) 3 Work Groups Stakeholders Two Work Groups were held on Affordable Housing and Community Needs.
 There was one person in attendance at the Affordable Housing Work Group and eight people in attendance at the Community Needs group.
-Not applicable.
-4 Public Hearing Nontargeted/broad community TBD TBD Not applicable.
+Transcripts are included in the Appendix Not applicable.
+4 Public Hearing Non- targeted/broad community No comments No comments Not applicable.